Gain experience and education as you become eligible to take the Psychiatric Mental Health Nurse Practitioner exam.

 An advanced certificate in Psychiatric Mental Health Nurse Practitioner will prepare you to assess, diagnose and manage acute and chronic mental health conditions across all ages as you provide care to individuals, families and groups.

-As a student, you will benefit from a simple scheduling structure with all classes held on Thursdays and/or Fridays, and you will be able to complete the program in 12 to 24 months.
+As a student, you will benefit from a simple scheduling structure with all classes held on Tuesdays and Thursdays, and you will be able to complete the program in 12 to 24 months.

 As a graduate of the program, you will be prepared to take the exam for board certification through the American Nurses Credentialing Center (ANCC) to further demonstrate your expertise in the mental health field.

-If you’re interested in advancing your career by obtaining an advanced certificate in Psychiatric Mental Health Nurse Practitioner, D’Youville College’s nursing program is an ideal place to learn.
+If you’re interested in advancing your career by obtaining an advanced certificate in Psychiatric Mental Health Nurse Practitioner, D’Youville’s nursing program is an ideal place to learn.
 Established in 1942, the School of Nursing has earned a reputation as a leading resource in the region for high-quality, student-centered education.

 As a student in D’Youville’s Psychiatric Mental Health Nurse Practitioner advanced certificate program, you will: